astral-sh/uv/CONTRIBUTING.md

 Releases can only be performed by Astral team members.

 Changelog entries and version bumps are automated.
-Run:
+First, run:

 ```
 ./scripts/release/bump.sh
 ```

-Then, editorialize the `CHANGELOG.md` file.
+Then, editorialize the `CHANGELOG.md` file to ensure entries are consistently styled.

+Then, open a pull request e.g. `Bump version to ...`.

+Binary builds will automatically be tested for the release.

+After merging the pull request, run the [release workflow](https://github.com/astral-sh/uv/actions/workflows/release.yml) with the version tag. **Do not include a leading `v`**.
+The release will automatically be created on GitHub after everything else publishes.